NRC: Those declared foreigners will lose govt benefits

 If a person's name is missing in the NRC, then he or she could prefer an appeal before the tribunal.
 After exhausting all legal options, if the person is still declared a foreigner, then he or she would not be able to obtain an Aadhaar card as the biometrics would be flagged.

 During the NRC exercise, the UIDAI had recorded the biometric details of all those who had filed claims.
-In case the person is declared a foreigner, then their biometrics would be flagged as a result of which their would not be able to obtain an Aadhaar card.
+In case the person is declared a foreigner, then their biometrics would be flagged as a result of which they would not be able to obtain an Aadhaar card.
 This would mean that they would not be eligible for several benefits including government subsidy.

 Assam NRC final list 2019 today: How to check your name?